 You can offer certain types of employees a traditional group health plan and other types of employees an individual coverage HRA.
 But you can’t offer the same type of employees a choice between a traditional group health plan and an individual coverage HRA, and you can’t combine an individual coverage HRA with a traditional group health plan or with SHOP coverage.
 For example, you can offer full-time employees a traditional group health plan and offer part-time employees an individual coverage HRA.

 There are certain requirements if you offer an individual coverage HRA to one type of employee and traditional group health plan coverage to another type of employee.
 If you offer an individual coverage HRA only to certain employees, in some cases, there are size requirements for certain classes of employees that get an individual coverage HRA offer:

 |Size of employer||Class size minimum|

 |100–200 employees||10% of the total number of employees|

-, and in most cases plan deductibles reset on January 1 each year.
-If you’re ending a traditional group health plan coverage to offer an individual coverage HRA, or a class of employees is offered a new individual coverage HRA, your employees may qualify for a
+, and in most cases, individual market plan deductibles reset on January 1 each year.
+If you’re ending a traditional group health plan to offer an individual coverage HRA, a class of employees is offered a new individual coverage HRA, or a newly-hired employee becomes eligible for the individual coverage HRA during its plan year, your employees may qualify for a

+Compare coverage options with our HRA decision guide.
 Find out more about how an individual coverage HRA compares to other products and services that may be available to help you cover your employees.

 If you’re an employee who has been offered an individual coverage HRA by your employer, learn more about individual coverage HRAs and the Marketplace.